opoloo/maxdown/README.md

 ### Changelog

+- v0.2.2 (8.
+April 2015)
+  - Autosave system tweaks
+  - Document list now ordered by "most recent update" DESC
+  - Current document will move to the top of the document list (only when edited/saved)
 - v0.2.1 (7.
 April 2015)
   - Adding new documents is now possible
   - New documents will be saved automatically